anshumanrai433/Zomato-Data-Analysis-Using-Python/README.md

 # Zomato-Data-Analysis-Using-Python
 This project focuses on analyzing Zomato’s restaurant dataset to uncover insights related to customer preferences, cuisine trends, cost-effectiveness, and overall restaurant performance.
-# 🎓 **Student Performance Analysis**

-This project **analyzes student performance** based on various demographic and academic factors using a dataset of student test scores.
 It utilizes **Python** with libraries such as **Pandas**, **Matplotlib**, and **Seaborn** in a **Jupyter Notebook** environment.

 ---